OWRC/interpolants/modelling/waterbudgetmodel.md

 | Bedrock with drift&#8224; |  1e-09 |
 | Impermeable&#8224; | -- |

-&#8224 *Bedrock and Impermeable have been added and are not part of the OGS classification scheme.*
+*&#8224; Bedrock and Impermeable have been added and are not part of the OGS classification scheme.*

 <br>